-Historically, “grace” had several meanings.
+Historically, grace had several meanings.
 In Christian religion context, it usually refers to the notion that God might grant us something unexpected, undeserved, to bless us or save us.
 In Buddhism, a similar state exists, known as flow or grace, where we allow the natural flow of the universe, like water, like Tao.
 In Hinduism, devotional or bhakti literature references grace as the ultimate key to spiritual self-realization.
 And if we look at the word itself, grace has its Latin root of gratus, meaning grateful, which assumes a level of humility.

 In times of strife or hardships, we as humans usually have two approaches that we cultivate.
-One is to gain back control and power over the situation; things get messy, run away (or deny); injustice strikes, start a fight; someone betrayed you or took advantage of you, seek revenge; love didn’t work out, look for a new lover.
+One is to gain back control and power over the situation; things get messy, run away; injustice strikes, start a fight; someone betrayed you or took advantage of you, seek revenge; love didn’t work out, look for a new lover.
 This path is tempting indeed, especially if we’ve been deeply disappointed or hurt by someone.
 Anger rises especially if we’ve been struck down by injustice.
-And what’s even more tempting is that power is effective.
-And in this approach, the intention is to control; if we gain control over the thing, then we’ll be in charge and it won’t hurt us or disappoint us again.
+What’s even more tempting is that power is effective.
+In this approach, the intention is to control; if we gain control over the thing, then we’ll be in charge and it won’t hurt us or disappoint us again.

 The second approach is grace.
 I often think of grace as the intersection where patience and gratitude meet.
 It may seem like too little, too small or just not enough.
 I am not advocating us to be martyrs by always being grateful or allowing things and people to walk all over us, or take advantage of us.
 Anger is a needed and purposeful emotion; it’s a sign that our boundaries have been crossed, so it is absolutely natural to feel angry, though we must know how to channel anger in healthy way, rather than destruct everything and everyone around us.
 We need to have good boundaries and know our limits.
 But some battles are not worth fighting – because it doesn’t help anything anyway.
 One of the greatest lessons in life is understanding that sometimes true power is the ability to do nothing.
 And grace is truly powerful, and truly wise.

 Let’s go back to Anima Sola.
-She was believed to have landed in this purgatory due to misplaced romantic affections – she basically fell in love with the wrong man.
-(And isn’t that quite humanly relatable.)
-Because of this association however, a lot of people throughout history have used her in their magickal practices (or rituals) for reasons and intentions not of spiritual integrity.
+She was believed to have landed in this purgatory because she basically fell in love with the wrong man.
+Because of this, a lot of people throughout history have used her in their magickal practices, or rituals or spellwork, for reasons and intentions not of high spiritual integrity.
 When we allow our shadow side to take over us, to be tempted by the injustices, we might do a lot more damage, not just to others but also, to ourselves.
 I’ve known way too many people throughout my life, who out of anger, wrath, jealousy, envy, lust, pain and pride, have caused harm onto others – only to one day be consumed by guilt, shame, and the consequences of their actions, thereby destroying their own lives.
 When we seek revenge or payback, or want to abuse our power, what we are actually desiring is either “to do onto them as they’ve done to us” (i.e. we want to make them feel like they made us feel) or we desire to heal.
 When the intention is to harm another, regardless of the reasons why, it is immoral and it is never right.
 What we need to focus on is how to heal and move forward with our own life; we do this through grace and by transforming the emotions through the heart, and our mind’s perspective.

 Louis Welden Hawkins